kamiloid/debian_devEnv/README.md

 To start with Tmux, follow the [getting started.](https://github.com/tmux/tmux/wiki/Getting-Started) Follow this [keybindings](http://man.openbsd.org/OpenBSD-current/man1/tmux.1#DEFAULT_KEY_BINDINGS) to use the tool.

-To config Tmux, check in your user directory if it exists `.tmuc.conf`, but if this file not exists, you can create it with that name and edit it and paste this code:
+To config Tmux, check in your user directory if it exists `.tmux.conf`, but if this file not exists, you can create it with that name and edit it and paste this code:

     bind C-c run "tmux save-buffer - | xclip -i -sel clipboard" bind C-v run "tmux set-buffer "$(xclip -o -sel clipboard)"; tmux paste-buffer"